-Gillian Camm is the Board's Senior Independent Director.
-Gillian is a member of all Board Committees and is responsible for leading the annual review of Board performance.
-As Senior Independent Director, Gillian would chair Board meetings if the Chair were unavailable.
+Jim McKenna replaced Gillian Camm as the Senior Independent Director in November 2020.
+The Senior Independent Director is a member of all Board Committees and is responsible for leading the annual review of Board performance.
+As Senior Independent Director, Jim would chair Board meetings if the Chair were unavailable.
 The Senior Independent Director's role is to act as a sounding board for the Chair and to serve as an intermediary for the other Directors when necessary, as well as an additional point of contact for the shareholder and other stakeholders.
-Gillian also attends the Wessex Water Partnership which acts as the Company's customer challenge group.
-By way of exception to the Code, the performance of the Chair is incorporated within the Board review, rather than led by the Senior Independent Director.
+Jim also attends the Customer Challenge Group which engages with our customers directly.
+By way of exception to general governance provisions, the performance of the Chair is incorporated within an independent Board effectiveness review, rather than led by the Senior Independent Director.
+The Company believes this approach, which results in a range of feedback, provides a more robust and well-rounded performance review.